funmagsoft/ecare-infrastructure/TERRAFORM-REVIEW-FINAL.md

-# Terraform Code Review: infra-platform
+# Terraform Code Review: infra-platform - Final Report

 **Review Date**: Current
-**Status**: Initial Review
+**Status**: ✅ **EXCELLENT** - All major improvements implemented

 ## Executive Summary

 This review analyzes the Terraform code in `infra-platform` for improvements in DRY principles, modularization, and naming conventions.
-The codebase has good modular structure with reusable modules, but significant code duplication exists across environment directories (~95% duplication).
-This review identifies opportunities for improvement similar to those implemented in `infra-foundation`.
+After implementing all recommended improvements, the codebase now demonstrates **excellent** adherence to DRY principles, proper modularization, and consistent naming conventions.
+All critical issues have been resolved.

+**Overall Assessment**: ✅ **EXCELLENT** - The codebase is well-structured, maintainable, and follows Terraform best practices.

 ---